devopsleigh/pihole/README.md

     systemctl restart systemd-resolved
     ```

-2. Create an external Docker network.
-Here, it's named `dockernet`.
-Pick whatever name and address space suits your implementation.
+2. Create a Docker network.
+Here, it's named `pihole` and I'm using "bridge" mode.

     ```bash
-    sudo docker network create --driver=bridge dockernet
+    sudo docker network create --driver=bridge pihole
     ```

-3. Copy or rename `.env.example` to `.env` and replace the placeholder values.
+3. Copy or rename files ending in `.example` and replace the placeholder values.
 Create paths that don't already exist.
 Note that if you're not running other services on the host or change the network type, the HTTP/S ports do not need to be non-standard as per the example.

 4. If you have split your network into subnets, create a file called `02-Custom.conf` in the dnsmasq path.
 This tells Pi-hole to use the DHCP server (subnet gateways) for internal name resolution.
 Use the below as a guide, remembering to change the IP addresses for the subnets and gateways: